aindilis/chap2/README.md

     pin(on(piece(black,bishop),square(g,4)),on(piece(white,knight),square(f,3)),on(piece(white,queen),square(d,1)),pos(7))

+true.

+?-

 ```

 You will note that it has highlighted the pin.

-To make moves, simply run:
+To make moves, simply use this notation:

 ?- m(d2d4).